 The Israelites continued marching day and night until they arrived at the Suph Sea, all the while continuing to bake and consume their supply of unleavened bread.13

-During the Israelite march, Pharaoh once again hardened his leb (inner self) and repented of having let the Israelites go.
+During the Israelite march, Pharaoh once again hardened his inner self and repented of having let the Israelites go.
 In response, he mustered his chariots and warriors and pursued them.14

-As the seventh day of unleavened bread arrived, while the Israelites were in the process of eating their festival meal and celebrating the high Sabbath of the last day of the festival, Pharaoh caught up with his prey.15
+As the seventh day of Unleavened Bread arrived (beginning of Abib 20), while the Israelites were in the process of eating their festival meal and celebrating the high Sabbath of the last day of the Festival, Pharaoh caught up with his prey.15

 Using his well-trained and massive army, he cornered the Israelites at the mouth of a natural pocket formed by the sea and a mountain that terminated at its shore.16